 Each service has its own criteria for eligibility, obligated service, application process and restrictions.
-This money is usually paid directly to the institution by the individual services.
+This money is usually paid directly to the institution after billing is completed for the semester.

 TA at Arapahoe Community College

-Completed TA Authorization Forms can be faxed to the attention of Billie Thais at 303.797.5973.
+Completed TA Authorization Forms can be emailed or to the attention of the Third Party Billing Specialist:

 Third Party Coordinator